carbonfive/kablammo-strategy/README.md

 ### Hello, Robot

-So you want to come out guns a-blaizin' like Newman and Redford at the end of Butch Cassify and the Sundance Kid?
+So you want to come out guns a-blaizin' like Newman and Redford at the end of Butch Cassidy and the Sundance Kid?
 Good for you.
 This could be your strategy.

 file: strategy.rb